Reality bites EU's 'No More Morias' pledge

 There is no running water in Kara Tepe.
 Instead it is trucked in.
 And showers didn't arrive until mid-December, months after the camp was first built.

-Akeari says the fear of the pandemic has only compounded the problems they face.
+Akbari says the fear of the pandemic has only compounded the problems they face.

 People are allowed to leave the camp under strict conditions but must return before an early evening curfew or face a €500 fine, if caught.

-That is an impossible sum, says Akeari.
+That is an impossible sum, says Akbari.
 He says the camp food is also poor.

 "Most of the time we receive food where the rice is not even cooked, it is raw and the meats are outdated," he said.